vyhuholl/eeg_flutter_app/memory-bank/tasks.md

 - Fixed X-axis formatting to show proper relative time (0s, 10s, 20s, etc.)
 - Updated grid lines and tooltips to work with relative time
 - **NEW**: Fixed data filtering to show all data since connection start (up to 120 seconds max)
+- **FINAL**: Added explicit X-axis range control (minX, maxX) to force 120-second visible window
+- **CRITICAL**: Fixed data buffer access to return all available samples instead of limiting to 100
+- **ROOT CAUSE**: Increased buffer size from 1000 to 30,000 samples to store 120 seconds at 250Hz

 ### Implementation Checklist
 - [x] Add connectionStartTime getter to UDPReceiver